Tornadoes of 1989

 This page documents the tornadoes and tornado outbreaks of 1989, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes.

 Synopsis

 1989 was an average year in terms of numbers of tornadoes and fatalities.
-May and June both saw over 200 tornadoes and after the usual summer lull, a significant November outbreak led to the devastating Huntsville, Alabama F4 tornado.
-There were three tornadoes in Nevada including an F0 on June 7 and two F1 tornadoes on September 17 and October 14, (both in Clark County) which is an unusually high number for the state.
+May and June both saw over 200 tornadoes and after the usual summer lull, a significant November outbreak led to the devastating Huntsville, Alabama, F4 tornado.

 Events

 January

 There were 14 tornadoes confirmed in the US in January.

 January 7

 A small tornado outbreak impacted parts of Illinois, Indiana, and Mississippi.
 An F4 tornado destroyed dozens of homes and businesses in Allendale, Illinois before moving into Indiana, injuring 55 people.
 An F2 tornado injured six people along an intermittent path in eastern Illinois, destroying six homes and damaging 46 in Mill Shoals.
 Another F2 tornado caused significant damage in the business district of Prairie, Mississippi.